Donders-Institute/bidscoin/README.md

 - [x] Multi-coil data
 - [ ] Stimulus / behavioural logfiles

-## BIDScoiner tutorial
+## BIDScoin tutorial
 This tutorial is specific for researchers from the DCCN and makes use of data-sets stored on its central file-system.
 However, it should not be difficult to use (at least part of) this tutorial for other data-sets as well.

-1. Activate the bidscoiner environment and create a BIDS output directory for this tutorial by using these bash commands:
+1. Activate the bidscoin environment and create a BIDS output directory for this tutorial by using these bash commands:
    ```
    module add anaconda3
-   source activate /opt/bidscoiner
+   source activate /opt/bidscoin
-   PATH=/opt/bidscoiner/1.3/bidscoiner:$PATH
+   PATH=/opt/bidscoin/1.4/bidscoin:$PATH
    mkdir ~/bids_tutorial
    ```